Jan0418/bitcoin-price-microservice/README.md

 ### Folder Structure

-Here is the core folder structure which flutter provides.
+Here is the core folder structure which project provides.

 ```
 bitcoin-price-microservice/